jatanjay/CorpusGenius/README.md

                / For the same reason Outtakes/Live performances are not excluded as artists usually change lyrics on the fly.
                Hence,should not be excluded as it'll affect the final corpus.
-   Lastly, Genius.com is a ever-changing website.
+   Lastly, Genius.com is an ever-changing website.
 A single word change for a song that is a live song will make it a unique song.

 2. ### "artist_name"_tracks.csv :